seakhtar/nsf-sbir/pages/press.md

 For general NSF questions, please visit the [NSF's page here](https://www.nsf.gov/help/contact.jsp).
 You can also find contact information for other [NSF organizations here](https://www.nsf.gov/staff/orglist.jsp), and contact information for individuals through our [staff directory](https://www.nsf.gov/staff/).

-The [NSF logo and guidance](https://www.nsf.gov/policies/logos.jsp) for its use is available for use by current and former NSF awardees.
+The [NSF logo (and guidance for its use)](https://www.nsf.gov/policies/logos.jsp) is available for use by current and former NSF awardees.

 To learn more about the SBIR/STTR program at other government agencies, visit the [Small Business Administration's SBIR website](https://www.sbir.gov/#).

-We also have a [one sheet]() covering program basics and points of interest.
+We also have a [one sheet (PDF)](NSF SBIR Overview 2016.pdf) covering program basics and points of interest.